Cooling-Requirements-for-Data-Center

 How to Calculate Cooling Requirements for a Data Center

 Heat generation is a normal side-effect of running any electrical equipment, including data center equipment.
-In a data center, however, excessive heat buildup can damage your servers.
-Servers may shut down if temperatures climb too high, and regularly operating under higher-than-acceptable temperatures can shorten the life of your equipment.
+However, data centers hold your critical information, and a buildup of heat can cause irreparable damage to your servers.
+They may shut down if temperatures climb too high, and regularly operating under the strain of elevated temperatures can shorten the life of your equipment.

 A related problem is high humidity.
-If the humidity level is too low, it can lead to electrostatic discharge, a sudden flow of electricity between two objects that can damage equipment.
-If the humidity level rises too high, it can cause condensation and the corrosion of your equipment.
-Contaminants such as dust are also more likely to gather on equipment in high humidity, reducing heat transfer.
-To help prevent these issues, keep your data center at the correct temperature, which you can accomplish through the use of a cooling system.
+If the humidity level is too low, it can result in electrostatic discharge — a sudden flow of electricity between two objects that can damage equipment.
+If the humidity level rises too high, it can cause condensation and corrosion of your equipment.
+Dust and debris are more likely to gather on your machinery in high humidity.

 Data Center Cooling Standards

-The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) publishes guidelines for the temperatures at which you can reliably operate a data center.
+The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) publishes guidelines for safe data center temperatures.
 The most recent recommendation for most classes of information technology (IT) equipment is a temperature between 18 and 27 degrees Celsius (°C) or 64 and 81 degrees Fahrenheit (°F), a dew point (DP) of -9˚C DP to 15˚C DP and a relative humidity (RH) of 60 percent.
 Those recommendations apply to equipment in the ASHRAE categories of A1 to A4.

-• For class A1, the recommended temperature is 15 to 32˚C. The recommended dew point and relative humidity ranges are -12˚C DP and 8 percent RH to 17˚C DP and 80 percent RH.
+• Class A1: The recommended temperature is 15 to 32˚C. The recommended dew point and relative humidity ranges are -12˚C DP and 8 percent RH to 17˚C DP and 80 percent RH.

-• For class A2, the recommended temperature is 10 to 35˚C. The recommended dew point and relative humidity ranges are -12˚C DP and 8 percent RH to 21˚C DP and 80 percent RH.
+• Class A2: The recommended temperature is 10 to 35˚C. The recommended dew point and relative humidity ranges are -12˚C DP and 8 percent RH to 21˚C DP and 80 percent RH.

-• For class A3, the recommended temperature is 5 to 40˚C. The recommended dew point and relative humidity ranges are -12˚C DP and 8 percent RH to 24˚C DP and 85 percent RH.
+• Class A3: The recommended temperature is 5 to 40˚C. The recommended dew point and relative humidity ranges are -12˚C DP and 8 percent RH to 24˚C DP and 85 percent RH.

-• For class A4, the recommended temperature is 5 to 45˚C. The recommended dew point and relative humidity ranges are -12˚C DP and 8 percent RH to 24˚C DP and 90 percent RH.
+• Class A4: the recommended temperature is 5 to 45˚C. The recommended dew point and relative humidity ranges are -12˚C DP and 8 percent RH to 24˚C DP and 90 percent RH.

-• For class B, the recommended temperature is 5 to 35˚C. The recommended dew point and relative humidity ranges are 8 percent RH to 28˚C DP and 80 percent RH.
+• Class B: The recommended temperature is 5 to 35˚C. The recommended dew point and relative humidity ranges are 8 percent RH to 28˚C DP and 80 percent RH.

-• For class C, the recommended temperature is 5 to 40˚C. The recommended dew point and relative humidity ranges are 8 percent RH to 28˚C DP and 80 percent RH.
+• Class C: The recommended temperature is 5 to 40˚C. The recommended dew point and relative humidity ranges are 8 percent RH to 28˚C DP and 80 percent RH.

-In previous versions of its guidelines, ASHRAE had recommended a narrower temperature range.
-The recommendations primarily considered reliability and uptime rather than energy costs.
-As data centers started to focus more on energy-saving techniques, ASHRAE published classes that allowed a wider temperature range.
+ASHRAE had recommended a narrower temperature range in previous versions of its guidelines.
+The recommendations primarily considered keeping data centers operational regardless of energy costs.
+As conserving energy became more widespread in data centers, ASHRAE published classes that allowed a wider temperature range.

 Some older equipment may be designed to older versions of the ASHRAE standard.
 When a data center has a mix of older and newer equipment, it can be more challenging to figure out which recommendations to use.
-If you have a mix of equipment, you need to figure out a temperature and humidity range that will work for all the equipment in your facility.
+Finding a temperature and humidity range that works for all equipment is essential to ensure longevity and continuity.

 Calculating Total Cooling Requirements for Data Centers

-Once you decide on an ideal temperature range, you need to determine the heat output of your system so that you can figure out how much cooling capacity you need.
-To do this, you estimate the heat output from all of the IT equipment and other heat sources in your data center.
+Once you decide on an ideal temperature range, you need to quantify the heat output of your system so that you can figure out how much cooling capacity you need.
+To do this, you estimate the heat output from all IT equipment and other heat sources in your data center.
 This information will tell you how much cooling power you need.

-Determining this will help you to choose a cooling system that can reliably meet your needs while allowing you to avoid overspending on the capacity you don’t need.
+Determining this will help you choose a cooling system that can reliably meet your needs while avoiding overspending on the capacity you don’t need.
 Using the method described below, anyone can calculate a data center’s cooling needs to help protect its equipment and data.
 Here’s how to calculate cooling requirements for your data center.

 Measuring Heat Output

-Heat, which is energy, can be expressed using various measures, including British thermal units (BTU), tons, calories and joules.
+There are various measures used to express heat — British thermal units (BTU), tons, calories and joules.
 Heat output can be measured using BTU per hour, tons per day and joules per second, which is equal to watts.

-Having so many different measures to express heat and heat output can cause some confusion, especially if multiple measurement units are used together.
-Currently, there’s a movement toward making the watt the standard way to measure heat output.
-BTU and tons are starting to be phased out.
+Having many different measures to express heat and heat output can cause confusion, especially if multiple measurement units are used together.
+There’s a movement toward making the watt the standard way to measure heat output.
+BTU and tons are phasing out.

 You may still have some data that uses other measurements.
-If you have data that uses multiple units, you’ll need to convert them into a common format.
+Converting data into a single format is essential if you have more than one unit.
 You can convert them to the standard of the watt, or you may want to convert them into whichever measurement is most common in your data.
 Here’s how to make some conversions you may need:

 • To convert BTU per hour into watts, multiply by 0.293.